datacamp/pythonwhat/docs/articles/checking_compound_statements.rst

 Some notes about this SCT:

-- ``test_correct()`` is again used so the body is not further checked if calling the function in different ways produces the same value in both student and solution process.
+- ``check_correct()`` is again used so the body is not further checked if calling the function in different ways produces the same value in both student and solution process.
 - ``set_context()`` is used twice.
 Once to set the context variables introduced by the function definition, and once to set the context variable introducted by the for loop.
 - ``set_env()`` had to be used to initialize ``count`` to a variable that was scoped only to the function definition.